 China’s carbon dioxide emissions will grow beyond the year 2030 unless it adopts strict low-carbon measures.
 Greater production efficiency, use of renewable energies and natural gas, and nationwide emissions-trading schemes can allow emissions to peak by 2030, and reduce national CO2 emissions by 30 gigatonnes (Gt) by 2035.
 Source: Climate Policy: Steps to China’s carbon peak Nature, 522, 279-281.

-Provincial-level CO2 emission inventory (by Apparent Emission Accounting Approach)
+Provincial CO2 emission inventory (by Apparent Emission Accounting Method)

 2000 – 30 provincial aggregation -4.14% larger than national total.